Effective stress

 Effective stress is a fundamental concept in soil mechanics and geotechnical engineering that describes the portion of total stress in a soil mass that is carried by the solid soil skeleton, rather than the pore water.
-It is crucial for understanding the mechanical behaviour of soils, as effective stress governs both the strength and volume change (deformation) of soil.
+This concept applies broadly to granular media like sand, silt, and clay, as well as to porous materials such as rock, concrete, metal powders and biological tissues.
+It is crucial for understanding the mechanical behaviour of porous media, as effective stress governs both their strength and volume change (deformation).

 More formally, effective stress is defined as the stress that, for any given pore pressure $p$, produces the same strain or strength response in a porous material (such as soil or rock) as would be observed in a dry sample where $p = 0$.
 In other words, it is the stress that controls the mechanical behaviour of a porous body regardless of pore pressure present.
-This concept applies broadly to granular media like sand, silt, and clay, as well as to porous materials such as rock, concrete, metal powders and biological tissues.

 History

 Karl von Terzaghi first proposed the relationship for effective stress in 1925.
 For him, the term "effective" meant the calculated stress that was effective in moving soil, or causing displacements.
 It has been often interpreted as the average stress carried by the soil skeleton.
 Afterwards, different formulations have been proposed for the effective stress.
 Maurice Biot fully developed the three-dimensional soil consolidation theory, extending the one-dimensional model previously developed by Terzaghi to more general hypotheses and introducing the set of basic equations of Poroelasticity.
 Alec Skempton in his work in 1960, has carried out an extensive review of available formulations and experimental data in literature about effective stress valid in soil, concrete and rock, in order to reject some of these expressions, as well as clarify what expression was appropriate according to several work hypotheses, such as stress–strain or strength behaviour, saturated or nonsaturated media, rock/concrete or soil behaviour, etc.

 In 1962, work by Jeremiah Jennings and John Burland examined the applicability of Terzaghi’s effective stress principle to partly saturated soils.
 Through a series of experiments undertaken at the University of the Witwatersrand, including oedometer and compression tests on various soil types, they showed that behaviours such as volume changes and shear strength in partly saturated soils do not align with predictions based on effective stress changes alone.
 Their findings showed that the structural changes due to pressure deficiencies behave differently from changes due to applied stress.